Laws of motion || Newton's Laws of motion ||

 Every body continues to be

-in its state of rest or of
+of rest or of

 uniform motion in a straight line unless compelled by some external